sensible-hq/sensible-docs/readme-sync/v0/integrations/4000 - quick-extraction/7600 - excel-reference.md

 Multi-document spreadsheet
 ====

-To combine multiple PDFs  into one multi-document spreadsheet, use the [Sensible API](https://docs.sensible.so/reference/get-excel-extraction).

 To combine document extractions into one spreadsheet file, Sensible uses the same rules described in the following single-document spreadsheet rules.
 Sensible uses the following additional rules: